cometbft/cometbft/spec/mempool/gossip/dog.md

     global latency typically stays below 500ms (maybe an excessive number, need references here), the interval should be set to at least 1000ms to ensure stability and avoid over-adjustment.

     Optimal values depend on empirical measurements of network latency.
-However, in practice, values above 1000ms are recommended to allow message processing and delivery times in diverse network environments.
+However, in practice, a value of 1000ms or above is recommended to allow message processing and delivery times in diverse network environments.

+    This value is also related to the number of peers a node has, which determines the maximum number of routes.
 For instance, a node with 50 peers will have a maximum of `50 * (50 - 1) = 2450` routes.
     Hypothetically, removing one route on every adjustment, at one adjustment per second, it would take 40.8 minutes to remove all routes from the node.

 ## Initial state